 Tinnitus may be caused by a buildup of earwax.
 Or it may be caused by ear infections or certain medicines (especially antibiotics or large amounts of aspirin).
-You can also hear noises in your ears because of an injury to the ears, drinking too much alcohol or caffeine, or a medical condition.
+You can also hear noises in your ears because of an injury to the ears or a medical condition.

 You may need tests to evaluate your hearing and to find causes of long-lasting tinnitus.

 Your doctor may suggest one or more treatments to help you cope with it.
 You can also do things at home to help reduce symptoms.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.